prezi/spaghetti/README.md

 Gradle Spaghetti Plugin
 =======================

-JS modularization prototype

-# What is this?

 This is a proof-of-concept implementation of a Gradle plugin that helps in modularizing JS applications.
 This is how it's supposed to work:

-## Workflow to write and use a module
+# Workflow to write and use a module

 ![Module Workflow](http://prezi.github.io/gradle-spaghetti-plugin/images/Module Workflow.png "Module Workflow")

 # Module System

-Reference-style:
 ![Module System](http://prezi.github.io/gradle-spaghetti-plugin/images/Module System.png "Module System")

 # Example